MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/microsoft-ole-db-provider-for-microsoft-jet.md

 </table>

+## See also

-**See Also**For specific implementation details and functional information about the OLE DB Provider for Microsoft Jet, consult the OLE DB Provider for Microsoft Jet documentation in the MDAC SDK.
+For specific implementation details and functional information about the OLE DB Provider for Microsoft Jet, consult the OLE DB Provider for Microsoft Jet documentation in the MDAC SDK.